 Another girl asked him “If the woman is so ugly, then how can you move around with her.”
 Nikhil’s point was that he wanted a woman who does neither hitches on to him nor he wanted to hitch on to her.
 He was marrying her for companionship and not to show her off as a booty.
 Further, he would not have to protect her from gazers.

-The boldest amongst the girls asked “If the woman is so ugly, then how can you have sex with her.”
-Nikhil’s explanation was that the pleasure of sex is mostly from the mind and hardly from the body.
+The boldest among the girls asked “If the woman is so ugly, then how can you have sex with her.”
+Nikhil’s explained that the pleasure of sex is mostly from the mind and hardly from the body.
 Most animals during their intercourse do not look at their partners.
 Most humans have sex either in the darkness or they mostly close their eyes during an intercourse.
 Hence beauty did not matter to him.